dotrihoang2012/Gapps-Kapps-For-KaiOS/README.md

 **The logo bug will show in the status bar.**

-After finish, plug into your computer and type:
+After finishing, plug it into your computer and type:

 ```bash
 # Verify ADB detects your device